dipamgoswami/FeCAM/README.md

 # FeCAM
-Code for the paper - FeCAM: Exploiting the Heterogeneity of Class Distributions in Exemplar-Free Continual Learning
+Code for NeurIPS 2023 paper - FeCAM: Exploiting the Heterogeneity of Class Distributions in Exemplar-Free Continual Learning